 Once you know your maximum heart rate, you can calculate your desired target heart rate zone — the level at which your heart is being exercised and conditioned but not overworked.

-- Moderate exercise intensity: 50 to 70 percent of your maximum heart rate
+- Moderate exercise intensity: 50 to about 70 percent of your maximum heart rate

-- Vigorous exercise intensity: 70 to 85 percent of your maximum heart rate
+- Vigorous exercise intensity: 70 to about 85 percent of your maximum heart rate

-If you're not fit or you're just beginning an exercise program, aim for the lower end of your target zone (50 percent).
+If you're not fit or you're just beginning an exercise program, aim for the lower end of your target zone.
 Then, gradually build up the intensity.
 If you're healthy and want a vigorous intensity, opt for the higher end of the zone.

 How to determine your target zone

 Use an online calculator to determine your desired target heart rate zone.
 Or, here's a simple way to do the math yourself.
-If you're aiming for a target heart rate of 70 to 85 percent, which is in the vigorous range, you would calculate it like this:
+If you're aiming for a target heart rate of 70 to 85 percent, you would calculate it like this:

 - Subtract your age from 220 to get your maximum heart rate.